 }

-You can verify a successful installation by running the command with no args
+You can verify a successful installation by running the command with no arguments:

 > puya-ts